 5.3.1.1 Selection of access occasion for D2R transmission of Access Random ID message

-If Contention-Based Random Access procedure is initiated according to clause 5.2, the device selects access occasion for D2R transmission of Access Random ID message based on A-IoT Paging message or Access Trigger message.
+If Contention-Based Random Access (CBRA) procedure is initiated due to a reception of A-IoT Paging message according to clause 5.2, the device shall randomly select an access occasion for D2R transmission of Access Random ID message based on A-IoT Paging message or Access Trigger message.
 If needed, the device monitors for Access Trigger message until it has received a A-IoT Paging message.

 The A-IoT MAC entity shall: